tuxcanfly/tuxcanfly.me/content/book-review-his-dark-materials.rst

 limbs.
 As the children go looking for the world of the dead, we find that the Church has dispatched a hitman to kill Lyra to prevent a prophecy which would end the Church's power.
-Mrs Coulter escapes to the Church, spies on them and learns of another plan to assasinate Lyra.
+Mrs Coulter escapes to the Church, spies on them and learns of another plan to assassinate Lyra.
 With the introduction of Metatron, the Authority's commander, the fate of the battle between Lord Asriel and all of the Church looms in the balance.